AlexanderWillner/Jump-to-Date/README.md

 ## Syntax Examples ##

-*You can use your Mac's Dates Formats as date notation.
+*You can use your Mac's Dates Formats for the date notation.
 (System Preferences / Language & Text / Formats)*

 `ical 13 10` / `ical 13-10` / `ical 13/10` / `ical 13 oktober` / `ical 13 okt`
 > will jump to 13-10 on the current year